Selena Gomez Squats Down In Neon Green Biker Shorts To Snap A Photo

 Selena Gomez played the role of a photographer in Los Angeles on Wednesday afternoon when she was spotted squatting down to snap a photo while standing outside of Gelson’s Market.

-The Daily Mail reports that Selena was photographed by the paparazzi during her most recent outing, and that the singer donned a pair of skimpy neon green biker shorts which boasted a ruffled hem and put her killer legs on full display.
+The Daily Mail reports that Selena was photographed by the paparazzi during her most recent outing, and that the singer wore a pair of skimpy neon green biker shorts which boasted a ruffled hem and put her killer legs on full display.

-Selena paired the shorts with an oversize bright yellow hooded sweatshirt and some shiny black loafers with no socks as she carried her camera around while looking relaxed.
-The black camera appeared to be of the instant variety, and boasted a long strap.
+Selena paired the shorts with an oversized bright yellow hooded sweatshirt and some shiny black loafers with no socks.
+She carried her Polaroid-style camera, which boasted a long, black strap, around while looking relaxed.

-At one point the singer also rocked a black leather jacket with metal zipper embellishments to tone down her bright ensemble a bit.
+At one point, the singer also rocked a black leather jacket with metal zipper embellishments to tone down her bright ensemble a bit.

 The former Wizards of Waverly Place star had her long, dark hair styled in loose waves and pulled back into a sleek ponytail behind her head with a purple scrunchie.